GLefterov/SET09102/week8_project.md

 - New Realizations: I've realized the importance of writing modular and reusable code, especially in team environments where multiple features often overlap.
 - Common Problems: Team development can sometimes lead to code redundancy, especially if communication channels aren't clear.
+- Solution of the Workflow issues: To avoid future problems and clashes between team members, we modified our team workflow.
+Some discussions carried out this: #### Introduction to workflow
+In the pursuit of optimizing our software development process, our team adopted a workflow deeply rooted in Agile-Scrum methodology.
+This reflection aims to dissect the rationale behind our choices, acknowledging both the strengths and the areas where our approach might not align perfectly with every project scenario.
+#### Why Agile-Scrum?
+Agile-Scrum was chosen primarily for its flexibility and emphasis on continuous delivery and improvement.
+This approach, supported by a wealth of academic literature, promotes adaptability—a crucial attribute in today's rapidly changing software development landscape.
+The iterative nature of Agile allows for regular feedback and course corrections, ensuring that the end product truly aligns with user needs.
+Tools and Techniques
+We integrated a variety of tools and techniques to support this methodology:

+- IDE with Code Analysis Tools and VCS: Streamlining coding and version control to enhance efficiency and reduce errors.
+- FUTURE: CI/CD Pipeline: Automating deployment processes to minimize manual intervention and accelerate release cycles.
+- TDD and Code Reviews: Ensuring code quality and maintainability, a practice bolstered by numerous studies highlighting its effectiveness in reducing bugs and fostering cleaner code.

+#### Team Structure and Communication
+Our cross-functional team structure fostered a collaborative environment, essential for Agile's success.
+Regular stand-ups, sprint planning, and retrospectives were instrumental in maintaining open communication channels.
+However, we observed that the frequency of meetings, while beneficial for alignment, occasionally impacted deep work phases, suggesting a need for a more balanced approach.
+Challenges and Adaptations
+Despite the numerous benefits, our workflow wasn't without challenges:
+- Scalability: Agile-Scrum can be less effective for larger, more complex projects.
+In such cases, we found blending Agile with elements of other methodologies, like Waterfall, helped maintain structure without sacrificing agility.
+- Learning Curve: New team members initially struggled with the Agile framework and toolset.
+We mitigated this through mentorship programs and regular training sessions.

+Definition of Ready:

+    - There's a clear business value

+    - Acceptance criteria are clear and defined

+    - Dependencies are identified
 - Learning from and Guiding Peers: While I've always been diligent about writing comprehensive comments and ensuring code structure, I've observed that not everyone follows these practices.
 This week, not only did I learn a unique error handling method from a colleague, but I also had the opportunity to guide some team members on effective peer code reviews.

 Overall, this week has been enlightening in terms of understanding the dynamics of team coding, the importance of thorough code reviews, and continuous learning.